Global HI Properties of Galaxies via Super-profile Analysis: Practical Application of the Baygaud-Based Hi Super-Profile to Nearby Galaxies

 There are galaxies whose \HI super-profiles derived using the three methods show significant differences in the correlations.
-As an example, we show a galaxy, Haro 36 which is marked with black filled star symbol in Fig.~\ref{fig:correlation}.
-We compare its {\sc sp} and {\sc baygaud}-based \HI super-profiles in Fig.~\ref{fig:haro36_compare}.
+As an example, we show a galaxy, Haro\,36 which is marked with black filled star symbol in Figure~\ref{fig:correlation}.
+We compare its {\sc sp} and {\sc baygaud}-based \HI super-profiles in Figure~\ref{fig:haro36_compare}.
 For the comparison, we normalize the profiles with their peak fluxes.
 The {\sc sp}-based super-profile has a blunter peak compared to the {\sc baygaud}-based one.
 This is mainly because of the profile decomposition based on which the {\sc baygaud}-based super-profile is constructed.
 Stacking of raw velocity profiles with multiple kinematic components but not decomposed would result in such a blunter profile.
-As shown in Fig.~\ref{fig:haro36_compare}, the {\sc baygaud}-based \HI super-profile with a relatively narrower core and a broader wing has higher fraction of the kinematically narrow Gaussian component in the {\sc 2gfit} parameterization than the {\sc sp}-based profile.
-Despite the high-resolution LITTLE THINGS observations, low mass dwarf galaxies like Haro 36 could be relatively more affected by beam smearing than the other galaxies due to the small size of its gas disk (e.g., $M_{\rm HI}$ \-- size relation in \citealt{Wang+16}).
-As shown in Fig.~\ref{fig:correlation}, the correlations for Haro 36 (black filled dots) derived using the shape parameters of the {\sc baygaud}-based \HI superprofie are much better consistent with the global relations indicated by the dashed lines than the others (i.e., {\sc sp} and {\sc her3}-based super-profiles).
+As shown in Figure~\ref{fig:haro36_compare}, the {\sc baygaud}-based \HI super-profile with a relatively narrower core and a broader wing has higher fraction of the kinematically narrow Gaussian component in the {\sc 2gfit} parameterization than the {\sc sp}-based profile.
+Despite the high-resolution LITTLE THINGS observations, low mass dwarf galaxies like Haro\,36 could be relatively more affected by beam smearing than the other galaxies due to the small size of its gas disk (e.g., $M_{\rm HI}$-size relation in \citealt{Wang+16}).
+As shown in Figure~\ref{fig:correlation}, the correlations for Haro\,36 (black filled dots) derived using the shape parameters of the {\sc baygaud}-based \HI superprofie are much better consistent with the global relations indicated by the dashed lines than the others (i.e., {\sc sp} and {\sc her3}-based super-profiles).

-The red and blue colored markers in panels (1c, 2c and 3c) in Fig.~\ref{fig:correlation} represent irregular and spiral galaxies, respectively\footnote{Galaxy type information from {\sc simbad} (\href{http://simbad.u-strasbg.fr/simbad/}{http://simbad.u-strasbg.fr/simbad/}, \citealt{Wenger+00})}.
+The red and blue colored markers in panels (1c, 2c and 3c) in Figure~\ref{fig:correlation} represent irregular and spiral galaxies, respectively\footnote{Galaxy type information from {\sc simbad} (\url{http://simbad.u-strasbg.fr/simbad/}, \citealt{Wenger+00})}.
 Compared to irregular type galaxies, spiral galaxies lie in the high-SFR end, following the linear extension of the global trend shown in each panel.
 This may provide additional information on classifying galaxy types in high-z observations.